 - Help communicate financial issues such as alimony and child support.

-This can be very appealing and is known to save time, energy and money for both sides.
+This can be very appealing, especially when considering the potential divorce costs, and is known to save time, energy and money for both sides, including considering the prenup cost.
 But how do you find a divorce mediator that’s right for you and your ex-partner?

 We have some ways to help you figure that out: